 Want or need to take a year or two off before applying to graduate/professional school?
 Do you need a break to figure things out before continuing your undergraduate education?
 Use this time strategically and productively!
 Build skills and gain experience to improve your candidacy by considering options of interest listed below.
 Check out fellowships, service programs, international opportunities, healthcare/medical options and job/internship resources that fit your interests.
-Meet with a career advisor to discuss what to look for in a gap year opportunity and how this might help you build skills for your candidacy for future full-time employment or graduate/professional school admission.
+Meet with a career coach to discuss what to look for in a gap year opportunity and how this might help you build skills for your candidacy for future full-time employment or graduate/professional school admission.
 Need help with this?
-Schedule an appointment with a Career Advisor or use the Planning a Gap Year Experience section below.
+Schedule an appointment with a Career Coach or use the Planning a Gap Year Experience section below.

 Consider many types of possibilities:

 Fellowships are structured 1-2 year postgraduate experiences that may fund research, professional work, projects, or teaching in the U.S. or abroad.
 In addition to those listed below, students can search on the database of professional and academic fellowships at Profellow.com.
 The University of Iowa also has a Director of Scholar Development who will advise you on applications for some national fellowships.

 American Jewish Committee Goldman Fellowships

 AJC Goldman Fellows shape future leaders in summer internships in politics, diplomacy, public relations, and management.
 This program open to undergraduates and graduate school students offers opportunities for students to work with a mentor on projects in domestic and foreign offices.